Near-Miss: Latent Policy Failure Detection in Agentic Workflows: Experimental Results

 \subsection{Evaluation of History Search Approaches}

 We begin by evaluating the two strategies for searching the conversation history described in Section~\ref{sec:lf-detection}.
-When a read-only tool $ro$ appears in the guard code, we search the conversation history for either $ro$ itself or any equivalently informative read-only function that satisfies the same information need.
+When a read-only tool call $ro$ appears in the guard code, we search the conversation history for either $ro$ itself or any equivalently informative read-only function that satisfies the same information need.
 For this evaluation, we use two contemporary general-purpose models commonly applied to coding tasks — GPT5.1-Codex \citep{openai2025codex} and Claude-Sonnet4 \citep{anthropic2025claude}.
 Simulations are generated using two models acting as agents: Claude-Sonnet4 \citep{anthropic2025claude} and Kimi-K2.5 \citep{moonshot2024kimi}.

-About 400 simulation runs (200 by each agent) were carefully annotated by one of the authors of this paper for near-miss ground truth, further used for evaluation.
+Using strict guidelines, about 400 simulation runs (200 by each agent) were carefully annotated by one of the authors of this paper for near-miss ground truth.
+Next, a subset of 50 trajectories, comprising 28 with near-misses and 22 valid, were independently annotated by another author, and almost perfect inter-annotator agreement (IAA) was found between the two.
+The full set of 400 simulations was further used for evaluation.
 Both Claude-Sonnet4 and Kimi-K2.5 show near-miss rate (NMR) of 7\% per human annotation.

-Table~\ref{tbl:history-search-evaluation} reports the results.
+\paragraph{Evaluation Results} Table~\ref{tbl:history-search-evaluation} reports the results.
 Both approaches show high recall across both agents, indicating high coverage of latent failure cases.
 Precision, however, varies substantially: code-generation-based search produced by Claude-Sonnet4 achieves perfect accuracy (the row highlighted in gray), whereas GPT5.1-Codex performs worse on this task, producing many false positives -- cases where the generated code fails to locate the relevant $ro$ tool in the trajectory, even though it exists.
 The direct LLM-based search approach also performs well, albeit not perfectly, in terms of both precision and recall.
 We therefore adopt the best-performing approach---code generation with Claude-Sonnet4---in our subsequent experiments.